 Automation and the skills transformation will affect many industries over the next decade, but lessons can be learned from the industries that have already come through the journey, transforming their workforce in order to deliver to a new business model.
 This transformation is illustrated with an example of one of PeopleScout’s clients, a company which provides research and risk management services.

-In order to help guide this client through their talent transformation, PeopleScout worked closely with the internal HR function to adapt their candidate personas both internally and externally.
+In order to help guide this client through their talent transformation, PeopleScout worked closely with the internal HR function to adapt their candidate personas for both external hiring and internal mobility.
 We then developed sophisticated sourcing strategies to source candidates with skill sets that would meet the needs of the new organization.
-In addition to sourcing new candidates internally and externally, there were also efforts to analyse which traditional roles had transferrable skills to the requirements of the new roles.
+In addition to sourcing new candidates internally and externally, there were also efforts to analyze which traditional roles had transferrable skills to the requirements of the new roles.
 This was a journey to take a traditional business and transform it into a technology company and substantially shifting the workforce to meet the new strategy.

 Future Skill Degree Programs

 Another way employers can prepare for the future workforce is through working closely with high schools, colleges, universities, apprenticeships and graduate recruitment programs to help develop degree programs that meet the skills of the future.
 By building these programs, employers can ensure that graduates have the skills necessary to succeed in the coming years.

 The importance of high school programs is not yet as obvious as those in higher education, but many businesses and universities have started working with high schools to source and attract new talent early.
 The programs are particularly significant in industries where there is a forecasted talent gap.
 For example, Monte Sant’ Angelo Mercy students in Sydney have the opportunity to partner with an engineering company to learn valuable job skills and open up thinking about new career pathways.